Ferry to France from UK

 Traveling through France

 The good roads are unfortunately not always free.
 In France, you travel a lot on toll roads.
 These do not cost much, but the amount can add up considerably over a long drive to the South.
+In Google Maps, a function allows you to avoid toll roads.
+That will surely help saving a bit!

 If you don't go by car, you can choose to travel through France by train.
 The country is known for its good connections with the TGV.
 The stations are easily accessible from some ports of arrival, but you could also consider traveling through the Channel Tunnel with the Eurostar.
-In Paris, you can then change or get off.
+In Paris, you can then change to other connections or get off.

 Frequently Asked Questions